Lavelliane/rent-mo/README.md

-# MERN App for Car, Motorcycle, and Boat Rentals
+# RentMo!: MERN App for Car, Motorcycle, and Boat Rentals

 Welcome to the repository for our MERN (MongoDB, Express, React, Node.js) application for car, motorcycle, and boat rentals.
 This application provides a convenient platform for users to rent vehicles and enjoy their travel experiences.